A Day Guide to Victoria Esplanade, Palmerston North

 Finish with dinner at The Fat Farmer

 Wrap up the day at The Fat Farmer, a cosy, classy neighbourhood bistro in nearby Hokowhitu.
-Signature dishes, such as the slow-roasted 1kg ANZCO lamb shoulder, slow-roasted on the bone, and the AngusPure flatiron steak, will leave any diner spoilt for choice.
+Signature dishes, such as the slow-roasted 1kg ANZCO lamb shoulder, slow-roasted on the bone, will leave any diner spoilt for choice.
 With gluten-free options and a thoughtful selection of vegetarian dishes, the menu here is one of the most inclusive in the city, ensuring an appropriate finish to your day of exploring the diverse and delightful Victoria Esplanade.

 Neat Palmerston North Places